Skip to main content

 Ross Procedure

-A third option is the Ross Procedure, an operation in which the aortic valve is replaced with the patient's pulmonary valve.
-The pulmonary valve is then replaced with one from a donated organ.
-This procedure allows the patient's own pulmonary valve (now in the aortic position) to grow with the child and blood thinners are not required.
+A third option is the Ross Procedure, an operation in which the aortic valve is replaced with the patient's own pulmonary valve.
+During the procedure, the pulmonary valve is replaced with a pulmonary valve from a donated organ.
+This procedure allows the patient's own pulmonary valve (now in the aortic position) to grow with the child.
+Blood thinners are not required.

 • Ross Procedure for Damaged Aortic Valve in Children and Teens